-As the name suggests, the sex of Starkenberger plays an important role.
+As the name suggests, the noble house of Starkenberger plays an important role.
 The path connects the castles and palaces of the once powerful and proud aristocratic family, which played a dominant role in Tyrol for more than 400 years.
 In the 12th century the Starkenberger built their ancestral castle at Tarrenz.
 Thus, the area between Ehrenberg / Fernpass and Kronburg was the core of the stronghold power and a dynasty, which went out with the death of William of Starkenberg in 1452.

-BURGRUINS ALT-STARKENBERG AND BRASSSTONE
+BURGRUINS ALT-STARKENBERG AND GEBRADSTEIN

 Once a proud fortified castle of the Lords of Starken- berg, which in the 13th and 14th centuries became one of the most powerful dynasties in Tyrol.
 Destroyed and left to decay in the wake of the Starkenberger feud of 1422.

 The ruins are located in a forest 20 minutes northwest of Tarrenz on a rocky spur, the direction Salvesenbach protrudes above the orographic left bank of the Salvesenschlucht.

 The path to the ruin is not signposted.
 From the former hilltop castle only a few masonry remains are preserved.
 The castle square, which is about 45 m long, slopes down 100 m vertically on the southern narrow side.
 The access from the north was protected by a 13 m built ditch.